Priorities for Westchester

 + Support the Property Tax Cap to Protect Taxpayers

 The new Trump tax plan will burden Westchester’s residents – who already pay some of the highest property taxes in the nation.
-As State Senator, Shelley is fighting back against Trump’s assault on New Yorkers by supporting the New York State Taxpayer Protection Act.
+As State Senator, Shelley stands with the Governor to fight back against Trump’s assault on New Yorkers by supporting the New York State Taxpayer Protection Act.
 She is working with local leaders to promote shared services and other cost-saving measures.
 Shelley has voted for and passed two major tax cuts in the past five years.
 As State Senator, she prioritized bills to support our local municipalities and provide relief to Westchester tax payers.

 + Stand up to the NRA to pass stronger gun safety laws

 Shelley has stood up to the NRA to pass the NY Safe Act, one of the toughest gun laws in the nation which requires stricter background checks, bans assault weapons, and cracks down on out-of-state gun dealers in New York.
 In the State Senate, she stood up to Republican roadblocks for common sense legislation and will continue fighting.
 Our nation demand action on gun safety, and Shelley is committed to breaking the NRA’s stranglehold on our State Senate.

 + Reform Outdated Sexual Harassment Laws and Defend Womens Rights